 Salmon is so beneficial for dogs with its high protein, amino and omega-3 fatty acids that they need.
 It helps boosts their immune system, reduce inflammation and even reduce skin allergies.
 Amino acids are a must in an animal’s diet.
 Dogs that do not get enough of the essential amino acids can have healthy issues ranging from: weakened immune systems and skin and coat allergies.

 This homemade dog food recipe includes baked salmon, raw shredded veggies, cooked quinoa and pureed pumpkin (lots of fiber).
-This one’s a variation of the original recipe I’ve posted before.
+This one’s a variation of the original dog food recipe I’ve posted before.
 Weston can be really picky and has been known to skip meals but with this version, he hasn’t missed a meal yet!

 - 6 lbs salmon